xem/3DShomebrew/tutorial.md

 ````
 hidExit();
 ````
-To check if a button is pressed you can use an if statement like this one:
+Now that we have every thing ready we can start to check if a button is pressed you can use if statements like these:
 ````
 if (kDown & KEY_A){
 	//code for when A is pressed